openfaas/docs/docs/architecture/faas-provider.md

 ### faas-memory (example)

-The [`faas-memory`](https://github.com/openfaas-incubator/faas-memory) provider uses an in-memory store for state and is provided for for testing purposes and and as an example.
+The [`faas-memory`](https://github.com/openfaas-incubator/faas-memory) provider uses an in-memory store for state and is provided for testing purposes and as an example.

 ## Community Providers